 Unmanaged motorized recreation can lead to increased erosion and sedimentation, aid in noxious weed dispersal, and disturb wildlife through an unpredictable human presence and vehicle noise.

 What Is CPW Doing?

-Colorado became the first state to adopt the Principles for Advancing Outdoor Recreation and Conservation, commonly refered to as the SHIFT(shaping how we invest for tomorrow) that originated out of Jackson Hole, WY.
+Colorado became the first state to adopt the Principles for Advancing Outdoor Recreation and Conservation, commonly referred to as the SHIFT(shaping how we invest for tomorrow) that originated out of Jackson Hole, WY.
 Colorado adapted these principles to meet the demographic needs of our beautiful state.
-With CPW's robust Partners in the Outdoors program, staf work tirelessly to build bridges across user groups to ensure a common ethic and set of core values when working and playing in the outdoors.
+With CPW's robust Partners in the Outdoors program, staff work tirelessly to build bridges across user groups to ensure a common ethic and set of core values when working and playing in the outdoors.

 Colorado’s state parks are a respite for both humans and animals alike.
 However, human disturbance, either through recreation or simple presence, can significantly impact many of our most beloved species.
 CPW’s resource stewardship team takes great care to guide park managers in the development of opportunities for human enjoyment, while preserving an undisturbed and suitable habitat for the wildlife calling our parks home.